Physicum seminar

 2023

-45. Dr. Tomi Sebastian Koivisto (UT) "On the metageometric foundation of physics"
+45. Dr. Tomi Sebastian Koivisto (UT) "On the metageometric foundation of physics".

 44. Prof. Peeter Saari (UT) "Laservälke kestuse lühenemisest poole sajandiga 15 suurusjärku ja Nobeli füüsikapreemiast 2023."